Skip to main content

 | 'acme-v1'; // add your protocol

-Skip this step if your device reuses an existing protocol (e.g., it speaks the same HID packet format as gen2 with different VID/PID — just point protocol at 'elgato-gen2').
+Skip if your device reuses an existing protocol (e.g. same packet format as gen2 with a different VID/PID — just set protocol: 'elgato-gen2').

 Step 3 — implement the driver

-Choose one of three paths, matching driverKind on the model to the implementation:
+Choose one of three paths, matching the model's driverKind to the implementation.

 Path A — reuse ElgatoHidDriver (gen1 / gen2 compatible)

-Set driverKind: 'elgato-hid' and protocol: 'elgato-gen1' or 'elgato-gen2'.
-ElgatoHidDriver looks up its byte-framing functions from PROTOCOL_STRATEGY keyed on model.protocol — no new driver code needed.
+Set driverKind: 'elgato-hid' and protocol: 'elgato-gen1'/'elgato-gen2'.
+ElgatoHidDriver looks up byte-framing from PROTOCOL_STRATEGY by model.protocol — no new driver code.

 Path B — new HID packet format, same open/read/write pattern

-Set driverKind: 'elgato-hid' with a new protocol value, write the framing functions, and add one entry to the PROTOCOL_STRATEGY table in devices/protocol/index.ts:
+Set driverKind: 'elgato-hid' with a new protocol, write the framing functions, and add one PROTOCOL_STRATEGY entry in devices/protocol/index.ts:

 // ts/src/devices/protocol/acme-v1.ts